HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 form, then `f^(2^n)(x)` is constant-time (`O(n)`) on HOVM, and exponential-time (`O(2^n)`) on GHC.

-For example, the composition of `id = λx. x + 1` has a constant-size normal form, since `id^N(x) = λx. x`, for any `N`.
+For example, the composition of `id = λx. x` has a constant-size normal form, since `id^N(x) = λx. x`, for any `N`.
 Because of that, `id^(2^30)(x)` is instantaneous on HOVM, yet it takes about 5 seconds on GHC.